92Andy/habit_tracker/README.md

-# Flutter beautiful UI's
+# Flutter Habit Tracker

-Here you can find a collection of beautiful designed Apps developed in Flutter with hard work and :heart:

 ## 🚧 README is work in progress 🚧

-Todo: better description...
+## Design
+You can find this design here: https://dribbble.com/shots/15880150-Habit-Tracker-Mobile-App-UI-Design